Chittagong Hill Tracts Development Board

-The Chittagong Hill Tracts Development Board is a government agency established in the 1970s by the then president of Bangladesh, Ziaur Rahman, in response to the Shanti Bahini—led insurgency, the armed wing of Parbatya Chattagram Jana Samhati Samiti in the Chittagong Hill Tracts of Bangladesh.
+The Chittagong Hill Tracts Development Board is a government agency established in the 1970s by the then president of Bangladesh, Ziaur Rahman, in response to an insurgency led by Shanti Bahini, the armed wing of Parbatya Chattagram Jana Samhati Samiti, in the Chittagong Hill Tracts of Bangladesh.

 History

 Headed by an army general, the board was formed to provide special attention and administer and solve issues related to the Chittagong Hill Tracts conflict.
 The board was formed in 1976 through the Chittagong Hill Tracts Development Board Ordinance.

-The first chairman from civil administration is Bir Bahadur Ushwi Sing, an MP who was elected from Bandarban constituency and a State Minister of Chittagong Hill Tracts Affairs.
+The first chairman from civil administration was Bir Bahadur Ushwi Sing, an MP who was elected from Bandarban constituency and a State Minister of Chittagong Hill Tracts Affairs.
 He was appointed in 1996.
-Later in 2002, Wadud Bhuiyan, the former member of the parliament from Khagrachari constituency, was appointed as chairman of Chittagong Hill Tracts Development Board.
-In 2009, Bir Bahadur was appointed again as the chairman of this agency.
-Afterwards, Naba Bikram Kishore Tripura was the chairman of the board in 2013 and served till 2021.
+In 2002, Wadud Bhuiyan, a former member of parliament from Khagrachari constituency, was appointed as chairman of the board.
+In 2009, Bir Bahadur was reappointed as chairman.
+Naba Bikram Kishore Tripura served as chairman from 2013 till 2021.